Not pointing fingers ...

-The concept of behavior based safety is not meant to stir up debate on whether workers are "responsible" for unsafe acts, or whether they are the root cause of injuries and quality issues.
-Behavior based safety simply suggests undesirable behaviors can contribute to unwanted outcomes, and that they can be identified and corrected.
+The concept of behavior-based safety isn’t meant to cause debate on whether workers are responsible for unsafe acts or if they are the root cause of injuries and quality issues.
+Instead, behavior-based safety simply suggests that undesirable behaviors can contribute to unwanted outcomes that can be identified and corrected.
 Not every organization will embrace behavior-based safety, but if you do, we have the tool to make it work.

-The process starts with identifying behaviors that contribute to unwanted outcomes at your workplace.
-Prior hazard assessments and incident reports are a good place to look.
-Root cause analysis might identify a few more.
-Not to worry if your list is not that long though, Workhub has a list of dozens of behavior templates from which to pick and choose.
+Creating a Behavior Observation checklist starts with identifying workplace behaviors that contribute to unwanted outcomes.
+Prior hazard assessments and incident reports are a good place to look for these behaviors, and reviewing root cause analysis may identify a few more.
+Don’t worry if your list isn’t very long, because Workhub has dozens of behaviour templates from which to pick and choose.
 Here are a few examples:

 - Proper housekeeping (cleanliness, storage, access)